sajjadGG/book-python/intermediate/datetime/standards.rst

 Time
 ----
-24 and 12 hour clock:

 * What AM stands for?
 * What PM stands for?
+* 24 and 12 hour clock
+* Zero padded minutes, seconds and microseconds but not hours
+* Variable length microseconds
+* Confusion at noon and midnight

+24 and 12 hour clock:

     .. code-block:: text